luisllm/challengevodassets/README.md

 # challengevodassets

 getjsons.sh -
-Shell script to download some json files from OMDB and to copy them into an S3 bucket
+Script to download some json files from OMDB and to copy them into an S3 bucket

 nagraChallengeLuisLongoCloudFormation.yaml -
 CloudFormation template